evgenyneu/Auk/README.md

 ## Usage

-Great Auk extends UIScrollView class by creating `theGreatAuk` property that you can use for showing images.
+The Great Auk extends UIScrollView class by creating `theGreatAuk` property that you can use for showing images.

 ```Swift
 // Show local image